fbablu/ios-intranet/README.md

 License & Disclaimer
 -------

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
 This project was developed as a prototype for educational and demonstration purposes only.
 All data is publicly available from the [Jenner & Block](https://www.jenner.com) website.
+Any information requested to be removed will be removed.